segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 <summary><b>Control Abstraction</b> - Encapsulating logic into specific objects or modules, such as functions or
 procedures.</summary>
 <ul>
-By abstracting control structures, developers can simplify the overall design of the program and improve readability and maintainability.
+By abstracting control structures, developers can simplify the program's overall design and improve readability and maintainability.
 This higher-level abstraction of control logic enhances the clarity and conciseness of the code, making it easier to understand and modify.
 </ul>
 </details>

 <details>
 <summary><b>Data Structures</b> - Data is structured in a way that facilitates effective manipulation of variables and
-state.</summary>
+states.</summary>
 <ul>
 Various data structures provided by programming languages, such as arrays, lists, queues, stacks, and trees, enable efficient storage and retrieval of data.
 These data structures play a crucial role in problem-solving by providing organized and optimized storage solutions tailored to specific requirements.
 </ul>
 <ul>
-It's worth noting that data structures encapsulate state and offer methods or functions to access and modify that state.
+It's worth noting that data structures encapsulate the state and offer methods or functions to access and modify that state.
 They serve as fundamental building blocks for implementing algorithms and solving a wide range of computational problems.
 </ul>